The Web address of this article is

 now), I'd rate my current motivation to use the information in

 this article as a ___.
-Option

 Recap

-learnable skill notices objec-tively "What's happening in us,
+processawareness - noticing objectively "What's happening in us,

-The article hilights eight of over 50 communi-cation variables anyone
+between us, and around us, moment by moment?"
+The article hilights eight of over 50 communication-process variables anyone can

-can learn to be aware of in important interactions among their dynamic
+learn to be aware of in important interactions among their dynamic

-person-ality subselves, and with other people.
+personality subselves and with other people.

 Intentionally developing

-this awareness allows identifying and brainstorming communication
+process awareness allows identifying and reducing communication

 blocks and problems.

-Process awareness provides input for the
+It provides input for the

 communication skills of